 Jefferson College Library is a congressionally designated selective depository for U.S. Government documents.
-Public access to the government documents collection is guaranteed by public law.
-(Title 44 United States Code).
-In 2014 we celebrated our 30th anniversary as a depository library and our unique combination of serving the local community and our College garnered attention from the Government Publishing Office in its 2015 profile of our services.
+Public access to the government documents collection is guaranteed by public law (U.S.C.
+Title 44, Sections 1710 and 1711).

 The Federal Depository Library Program was established by Congress to ensure that the American public has access to its Government’s information.
 GPO administers the FDLP on behalf of the participating libraries and the public.
 Information products from the Federal Government are disseminated to these nationwide libraries that, in turn, ensure the American public has free access to the materials, both in print and online.
 The official version of govinfo.gov launched in December 2018 and was developed to provide free access to government information from all three branches of the Federal Government.